Great Officers of State

-Government in medieval monarchies generally comprised the king's companions, later becoming the Royal Household, from which the officers of state arose, initially having household and government duties.
+Government in medieval monarchies generally comprised the king's companions, later becoming the royal household, from which the officers of state arose.
+These officers initially had household and governmental duties.
 Later some of these officers became two: one serving state and one serving household.
 They were superseded by new officers, or were absorbed by existing officers.
 Many of the officers became hereditary and thus removed from practical operation of either the state or the household.

 Especially in the Norman kingdoms these offices will have common characteristics.
 In the United Kingdom, the Great Officers of State are traditional ministers of The Crown who either inherit their positions or are appointed to exercise certain largely ceremonial functions or to operate as members of the government.
 Separate Great Officers of State exist for England and for Scotland, as well as formerly for Ireland.
 It was the same in the Kingdoms of Sicily and Naples.
-Many of the Great Officers became largely ceremonial because historically they were so influential that their powers had to be resumed by The Crown or dissipated.
+Many of the Great Officers became largely ceremonial because historically they were so influential that their powers had to be resumed by the Crown or dissipated.